-Keyfile is a file whose content is combined with a password (for information on the method used to combine a keyfile with password, see the chapter Technical Details, section Keyfiles).
+Keyfile is a file whose content is combined with a password (for information on the method used to combine a keyfile with password, see the section Keyfiles in the chapter Technical Details).
 Until the correct keyfile is provided, no volume that uses the keyfile can be mounted.